learn-co-students/web-103017/29_youtube_review/howard/poor-mans-youtube/README.md

+A quick extra note:

+[Lodash](https://lodash.com/) is a library of neat tools we can use for JS apps.
+Suppose we want to limit the number of fetch calls to an api, YouTube in our example, because we know too many requests will cause it to stop working.
+Here is an example of implementing a lodash method, debounce:

+lodash debounce method is a cool feature to add:

+//_.debounce is passed a function and an amount of time (n) in milliseconds.
+// it will retunr a copy of the passed in function that can only be called
+// once per n seconds

+const videoSearch = _.debounce(term => {
+  this.videoSearch(term);
+}, 200);

+// videoSearch is now a function you can pass as the callback prop

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>